3 out of 10: Development

 Joe Mirabello, creative director of Terrible Posture Games, wanted to develop a new game aside from their first person shooters Tower of Guns and Mothergunship.
 The inspiration for 3 out of 10 came from his odd experiences working at 38 Studios who developed Kingdoms of Amalur: Reckoning, but the game Joe's making doesn't punch down on the industry, rather highlighting the absurdity of it.
 The sitcom style of the game was also inspired from shows on Adult Swim and Comedy Central with cues taken from classical 2D adventure games like Grim Fandango and The Secret of Monkey Island.

+Planned TV Adaptation

+In May 2021, dj2 Entertainment (currently as Story Kitchen) announced a partnership with Terrible Posture Games to make an TV adaptation based on their game.
+However, no news about the adaptation as it was either scrapped or on hold during production.

 Reception

 While Season 1 received "mixed to average reviews", Season 2 received "generally favorable reviews" according to review aggregator website Metacritic.
-50% of critics recommend Season 1 on OpenCritic.
+43% of critics recommend Season 1 on OpenCritic.

-TV Adaptation

-In May 2021, Dj2 Entertainment announced a partnership with Terrible Posture Games to make an TV adaptation based on their game.
+Hardcore Gamer gave some positive reviews on the game with Season 1 being a nice surprise for dropping a new episode every week for five weeks while Season 2 becomes more smart, funny and entertaining from start to finish, even when it doesn't feel recognizable when the studio holds things together, even when eveything inside and out of the game tries to go off the rails.